 Combing through the research, what are the overarching principles that we need to know to be more innovative thinkers in everyday life?
+Here they are, with links to the research backing them up.

 What is most likely your daily creative peak?
 Your morning shower.
 For many of us it’s the most relaxing part of our day — and the most creative.